 Windows Copy Operation With Xcopy Command Tutorial With Examples

 Windows have different tools and commands to copy file, folders and subfolders.
-Xopcy is one of the most popular copying command.
+Xcopy is one of the most popular copying command.
 Xcopy comes builtin with all Windows operating systems.
 In this tutorial we will look different usage types and examples of Windows xcopy command.

 xcopy command can be get with the following.